 Third, the datasets have shown that a tailored approach to each differentiated form of cooperation is inevitable in the relations between the EU and third countries.

-Both policy papers are part of the EU IDEA Work Package “National Preferences on EU”, which is coordinated by the Institut für Europäische Politik.
+The policy papers is part of the EU IDEA Work Package “National Preferences on EU”, which is coordinated by the Institut für Europäische Politik.
 The EU-IDEA project is supported by the European Commission through the Horizon 2020 funding program.